castielqiu/SearchArt/README.md

-An App use The Art Institute of Chicago's API to display artworks.
-Include search component and Card componend to display art Image and Title.
+   Fetch data by using "The Art Institute of Chicago's API" and display artworks.

+   App include search component and Card componend to display art Image and Title.

    React.JS + Reactbootsrap + Evergreen UI framework (for search component)